Vertical Federated Graph Neural Network for Recommender System: Introduction

 Few studies have been conducted on the federated implementation of GNN-based recommender systems.
 To our best knowledge, FedPerGNN is the first federated GNN-based recommender system on user-item graphs \cite{wu2022federated}.
 However, their work considers a horizontal federated setting where each client shares the same items but with different users.
 This paper studies the vertical federated setting in which multiple collaborating recommenders offer different items to the same set of users.
 In addition, FedPerGNN expands the local user-item graphs with anonymous neighbouring user nodes to perform embedding propagation, which could leak users' interaction information (see Section \ref{privexpansion}).

-To fill the gap, this paper proposes a vertical federated learning framework for the GNN-based recommender system (VerFedGNN).
+To fill the gap, this paper proposes a vertical federated learning framework for the GNN-based recommender system (VerFedGNN)\footnote{Source code: https://github.com/maiph123/VerticalGNN}.
 Our method transmits (i) the neighbor embedding aggregation reduced by random projection, and (ii) gradients of public parameter perturbed by ternary quantization mechanism.
 The privacy analysis suggests that our approach could protect users' interaction data while leveraging the relation information from different parties.
 The empirical analysis demonstrates that VerFedGNN significantly enhance privacy protection for cross-graph interaction compared with existing privacy preserving GNN frameworks while maintaining competitive prediction accuracy.

 Our main contributions involves the following: \begin{itemize} \item To the best of our knowledge, we are the first to study the GNN-based recommender system in vertical federated learning.
 We also provide a rigorous theoretical analysis of the privacy protection and communication cost.
 The experiment results show that the performance of our proposed federated algorithm is comparable to that in a centralized setting. \item We design a method to communicate projected neighborhood aggregation and quantization-based gradients for embedding propagation across subgraphs.
 Our method outperforms existing framework in terms of accuracy and privacy.
 The proposed framework could be generalized to the horizontal federated setting. \item We propose a de-anonymization attack against existing federated GNN framework that infers cross-graph interaction data.
 The attack is simulated to evaluate its performance against different privacy preserving GNN approaces. \end{itemize}